aaguilarvf39/Bartending-Project-4/README.md

 <p>
 As a former bartender I wanted to once again provide a service that allows people (over the age of 21) to enjoy discovering new cocktails.
+As a logged in user you'll be able to see see a wide variety of cockatils and comment/rate whichever ones you like.
+We also have a random cocktail generator that will render a new cocktail on each click!
 </p>

 </div>